BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ![gswse_first_print.png](/tutorials/getting_started_with_se/gswse_first_print.png =600x200)

-To make sure your mod is active in the game, a print statement has been added that will execute when the game loads.
+To make sure your mod is active in the game, add a print statement that will execute when the game loads.

 Adding this print statement causes Script Extender to execute it upon loading the game, letting us know if the mod is active.